GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 Some extra explanations about the statement "less JS code, less maintenance": To have this information in the front-end, the back-end has to generate it in any case (either as a link or any other format).
 So deciding to use JS to handle this would mean that we still have code in the back-end but we would also have code in the front-end to treat it.

-With this in mind, the suggested UI would be like this:
+With this in mind, the suggested UI will be like this:

  * By default, the links have no decoration.
- * On hover, the links get an underline decoration.
+ * On hover, the links will get an underline decoration.

-To make it obvious whether a link is "jump to def" or "jump to doc", the underline decoration will be different between them: the "jump to doc" link underline will be dotted.
+To make it obvious whether a link is "jump to def" or "jump to doc", the underline decoration will be different between them: the "jump to doc" links underline will be dotted.

 Basically, the source code pages' UI doesn't change.